Python-PyQt/PyQt6-Docs/descriptions/QtGui/QTextCharFormat-UnderlineStyle-SpellCheckUnderline-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 7
-    :digest: 9984bea25e1c3c7a1d0f2732cfa1658b
+    :digest: 8e219ebb6637762f3e04d6dbcfda8c11

 The underline is drawn depending on the SpellCheckUnderlineStyle theme hint of QPlatformTheme.
-By default this is mapped to , on macOS it is mapped to .
+By default this is mapped to WaveUnderline, on macOS it is mapped to DotLine.